-Chlorella is a genus of green: [5ms]Comment microalgae belonging to the phylum Chlorophyta and the class Chlorophyceae.
-It is a highly versatile and widely studied organism, known for its broad applications due to its adaptability, ease of cultivation, and rich nutrient profile.
+Chlorella is a genus of green microalgae belonging to the phylum Chlorophyta and the class Chlorophyceae.
+It is a highly versatile and widely studied organism, known for its broad applications due to its adaptability, ease of cultivation, and rich nutrient profile (Xu et al.,2014)

-Comment [ms6]: Chlorella vulgaris (CV) is a freshwater, single-celled algae recognized for containing the highest amount of chlorophyll among all plants.
+Chlorella vulgaris (CV) is a freshwater, single-celled algae recognized for containing the highest amount of chlorophyll among all plants.
 This superfood is rich in nutrients, providing a variety of vitamins and minerals, 18 amino acids, and 60% protein content.
 One of its unique properties is the Chlorella Growth Factor (CGF), a phytonutrient abundant in the cells of the algae.
-CGF consists of vitamins, nucleic acid-related substances, amino acids, proteins, peptides, and sugars.
+CGF consists of vitamins, nucleic acid-related substances, amino acids, proteins, peptides, and sugars (Raji et al. 2020).

-Chlorella is a rich source of good-quality protein with amino acids, polysaccharides, lipids, vitamins, minerals, and nutrient-rich bioactive substances, presuming numerous physiological activities.
-High concentrations of photosynthetic pigments and many primary carotenoids, such as α -carotene, β -carotene, lutein, ascorbic acid, and α -tocopherol, have been reported in C. vulgaris.
-These carotenoids, β -1, 3 glucan, and phenolics are active immunostimulators and can scavenge free radicals and blood cholesterol.
-Vitamin B12 in Chlorella biomass is vital for blood cell formation and regeneration(Pradhan, et al.,2023).
-Hematological parameters are increasingly utilized as indicators of physiological stress responses to internal or external changes in fish.
-They serve as a vital tool for the effective and sensitive monitoring of the fish's physiological and pathological conditions (Sharma & Shukla, 2021).
+Chlorella is a rich source of high-quality protein, containing essential amino acids, polysaccharides, lipids, vitamins, minerals, and bioactive substances that support various physiological functions.
+Chlorella vulgaris is known to have high concentrations of photosynthetic pigments and primary carotenoids, including α-carotene, β-carotene, lutein, ascorbic acid, and α-tocopherol.
+These carotenoids, along with β-1,3-glucan and phenolics, act as active immunostimulants, capable of scavenging free radicals and lowering blood cholesterol levels.
+Additionally, vitamin B12 found in Chlorella biomass is crucial for blood cell formation and regeneration(Pradhan, et al.,2023).Hematological parameters are increasingly used as indicators of physiological stress responses in fish, helping to monitor their physiological and pathological conditions effectively and sensitively (Sharma & Shukla, 2021).
 Blood, being a sensitive connective tissue, is easily influenced by environmental factors (Fazio et al., 2021).
-This study aimed to investigate the effect of Chlorella vulgaris on biochemical characteristics (Protein, AST, ALT, Albumin and lipid profile) of Clarias gariepinus
+This study aimed to investigate the effect of Chlorella vulgaris on biochemical characteristics (Protein, AST, ALT, Albumin and lipid profile) of Clariasgariepinus